PerfectlySoft/PerfectDocs/guide/HTTPServer.md

 ### routes:

 This **optional** element should have a value that is an array of [String:Any] dictionaries.
 Each element of the array indicates a URI route which maps an incoming HTTP request to a handler.
-See [Routing](http://perfect.org/docs/routing.html) for specifics on Perfect's URI routing system.
+See [Routing](routing.md) for specifics on Perfect's URI routing system.

-Each route consists of zero or more HTTP methods, a uri and the name of a function which returns a `RequestHandler`.
+Each route consists of zero or more HTTP methods, a URI and the name of a function which returns a `RequestHandler`.

 The key names are: "method" or "methods", "uri" and "handler".
 The value for each of these should be a string, except in the case of "methods" which should be an array of strings.
 If no method values are provided then any HTTP method may trigger the handler.